Blue Fire

-Blue Fire is a launched roller coaster at Europa-Park.
+Blue Fire megacoaster is a launched roller coaster at Europa-Park.
 The coaster opened in 2009 as part of a new Iceland-themed expansion to Europa-Park.
 As the first launched coaster built by Mack Rides, Blue Fire was the park's tenth roller coaster and the first to feature inversions.
-Originally, the ride was sponsored by Gazprom, until the invasion of Ukraine launched by Russia on 24th February 2022.
+Originally, the ride was sponsored by Gazprom, but after the invasion of Ukraine launched by Russia on 24th February 2022, the sponsorship was dropped, due to Gazprom being owned by the Russian government.
 The ride's tagline is "Discover Pure Energy".

 Layout

 Blue Fire is a combination of a dark ride and a launched roller coaster.
 The ride begins with a dark ride portion lasting roughly 45 seconds.
 The train is then accelerated to 100 km/h in 2.5 seconds using a linear synchronous motor launch, along an 80 m-long launch track.

 The launch propels the train over a turn that peaks at 38 m high.
 Then, the turn leads into a vertical loop 32 m high, which is the tallest loop on any launched roller coaster in Europe.
 One turn culminates in a mid-course brake run; and, exiting the brake run, the train completes a twisted horseshoe roll that partially passes over a lake.
 One airtime hill follows, and the ride ends with a heartline roll and final brake run.

 Blue Fire's twisted horseshoe roll was the first on any roller coaster in Europe and the first on any Mack roller coaster.
 The element itself had only previously appeared on one other roller coaster, making its debut on Maverick at Cedar Point.

+Mack Rides sells a modified version of Blue Fire's layout, which excludes the opening dark ride section.
+A rather egregious example is Battle for Blue Fire at Quancheng Euro Park, which also lifts the name from Blue Fire.
+Another notable example is Steel Taipan at Dreamworld, which adds a swing launch system and a spiral rollback in addition to Blue Fire's original layout.